trtrgfh/Machine-Learning-Notes/README.md

 ### Trigger Word Detection

 ## Transformer Network <a name="transformer"></a>
+### Intuition
 - In RNN, GRU, and LSTM, the models take the input sentence one word at a time, and to compute an output unit, the models have to compute all units that come before.
-- Transformer network allows you to run a lot more of these computations for an entire sequence in parallel, and ingest an entire sentence all at the same time, rather than just processing it one word at a time from left to right.
+- Transformer network has more computations, but it is designed to parallelize these computations, which makes it more efficient and faster to train.
+That also allows it to ingest an entire sentence all at the same time, rather than processing it one word at a time from left to right.
-- Combining the use of attention based representations and a CNN convolutional neural network style of processing
-- Take input a lot of pixels, or a lot of words and can compute representations for them in parallel.
+    - it combines the use of attention based representations (a way of computing very rich, very useful representations of words) and a convolutional neural network style of processing (take input as a lot of pixels, or a lot of words and compute representations for them in parallel)

-- A way of computing very rich, very useful representations of words.
-But with something more akin to this CNN style of parallel processing.
+ ### Self-Attention